MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-visualization.md

    ![Results chart](../images/wpa/tutorials/collab-overload-q-results.png)

    This interactive results page lets you use a variety of charts to explore the output of your query.
-Go on to the next procedure,[Customize your data visualization](#customize-your-data-visualization).
+This exploration is described in the next procedure, [Customize your data visualization](#customize-your-data-visualization).

 ## Customize your data visualization